Polycythemia vera symptoms and diagnosis

 After you have been diagnosed, your doctor will place you into one of two risk categories that will help determine your treatment.

-- Low risk is 60 years old or younger and have not had a blood clot
+- Low risk: Age 60 or younger and no history of a blood clot

-- High risk is over 60 years old or with a history of blood clots
+- High risk: Over 60 years old or with a history of blood clots

 Most people with PV fall into the high-risk category, which means they are at greater risk for serious complications of PV.
 However, even people with low-risk PV experience PV symptom burdens—approximately 95% of people with low-risk PV report at least 1 symptom.